-It was the 90’s and computers processors manufacturers were fiercely competing in a cat-and-mouse game to bring the best processor to the market.
-One day, an engineer from one of these companies came with an idea to his superiors that would make their processors up to a 30% faster than their competitors.
+It was in the 90’s and computers processors manufacturers were fiercely competing in a cat-and-mouse game to bring the best processor to the market.
+One day, an engineer from one of these companies came up with an idea to his superiors that would make their processors up to 30% faster than their competitors.
 This idea (now known as out-of-order execution and speculative execution) consisted of executing certain instructions in a non-sequential way and therefore reducing the processor’s waiting time between instructions.
-The company decided to implement massively this idea in all their new processors, making a real difference towards their competition.
+The company decided to massively implement this idea in all their new processors, making a real difference towards their competitiveness.

 Happy years went by until one day, in June 2017, some researchers in Google’s Project Zero, Cyberus Technology, University of Graz and others, found out that an application, without having express permission, could get information from another application or even from the main operating system.
 And they achieved that by exploiting that same idea used by that company when making their processors faster.
-The company faced then a really serious problem: either they leave an insecure processor or they get a slower one.
-And the problem gets bigger since three of the “top 5” is the manufacturers affected by this problem.
+The company then faced a really serious problem: they either had to leave an insecure processor or obtained a slower one.
+And the problem gets bigger because three of the “top 5” are the manufacturers affected by this problem.

-Later, in January 2018 this discovery was made public, receiving the names of Meltdown and Spectre and letting people know that almost all processors manufactured since 1995 are vulnerable.
+Later, in January 2018, this discovery was made public, revealing the names of Meltdown and Spectre and letting people know that almost all the processors manufactured since 1995 are vulnerable.

 What does all of this mean?

-When people think about processors, the first thing that comes to their minds is the personal computer, but processors are all around.
+When people think about processors, the first thing that comes to their minds is a personal computer, but processors are everywhere.
 There are processors in your mobile device (phone, tablet, etc.), in your car, in airplanes and also in the management systems of the nuclear power stations in your country; and all of them could be affected.

-The magnitude of the problem is so big that we don’t even know how big it is.
+The magnitude of the problem is so big that we do not even know how big it really is.
 Most manufacturers are still testing their processors to know which ones are affected, and just a bunch of them have publicly listed them.

 Processor manufacturers for consumer products, such as Intel, AMD, Apple, Qualcomm, etc. have made statements about these vulnerabilities in their products.
-But sometimes it’s difficult to know if your device includes one of the vulnerable processors or even what is the manufacturer of that processor (who knows what processor is inside your Internet provider’s router at home?)
+But sometimes it is difficult to know if your device includes one of the vulnerable processors or even who is the manufacturer of that processor (who knows what processor is inside your Internet provider’s router at home?)